CyberZHG/keras-pos-embd/README.md

 ### Sin & Cos Embedding

 The [sine and cosine embedding](https://arxiv.org/pdf/1706.03762) has no trainable weights.
-The layer has two modes, it works just like `PositionEmbedding` in `expand` mode:
+The layer has three modes, it works just like `PositionEmbedding` in `expand` mode:

 ```python
 import keras